Southern Maryland: Discover the Western Shore

 Cove Point Lighthouse

 Cove Point Lighthouse was Maryland’s oldest lighthouse in continuous use.
 Constructed in 1828, the lighthouse stands 40 feet high and served as a sentry along one of the narrowest parts of the Chesapeake Bay.
-In addition to the lighthouse, the property has several buildings including the 200-year-old Keeper’s House (now available for rent for a sojourn along the water’s edge) as well as the 1901 Fog Signal Building and a platform where visitors can view the iconic Calvert Cliffs from a distance.
-The lighthouse was automated in 1986, eliminating the need for a keeper to tend to it.
-The nearby Calvert Marine Museum now oversees the four-acre site and manages vacation rentals of the Keeper’s House
+In addition to the lighthouse, the property has several buildings, including the 200-year-old Keeper’s House (now available for rent for a sojourn along the water’s edge), as well as the 1901 Fog Signal Building and a platform where visitors can view the iconic Calvert Cliffs from a distance.
+The lighthouse was automated in 1986, eliminating the need for a keeper.
+The nearby Calvert Marine Museum now oversees the four-acre site and manages vacation rentals of the Keeper’s House.

 Cove Point Lighthouse and Keeper’s House

 While you are not able to climb in the lighthouse, you can enter its base and visit the small adjacent museum.
-There’s a short video giving background on the lighthouse as well as related artifacts in the museum.
-Plus a museum interpreter can explain the workings of the lighthouse including the radio beacon clocks on display.
+There’s a short video that provides background on the lighthouse and related artifacts in the museum.
+Plus, a museum interpreter can explain the workings of the lighthouse, including the radio beacon clocks on display.
 When we visited, we gained an overview of the life of a lighthouse keeper.
-Also, we heard some interesting tidbits like how the keeper had to keep a log of all the vessels going up (and down) the bay and report those findings up to the Baltimore Maritime Exchange, so that city’s dock masters knew when to expect incoming ships.
-In addition, we learned about the technology and work involved in maintaining the lighthouse during all sorts of weather including fog and storms.
+Also, we heard some interesting tidbits like how the keeper had to keep a log of all the vessels going up (and down) the bay and report those findings to the Baltimore Maritime Exchange.
+Doing so meant that the city’s dock masters knew when to expect incoming ships.
+In addition, we learned about the technology and work involved in maintaining the lighthouse during all sorts of weather, including fog and storms.

 Check online for hours of operation; open to the public on some afternoons throughout the year.
 3500 Lighthouse Boulevard, Lusby, MD